Urinary tract infection (UTI)

-Drugs commonly recommended for simple UTIs include:
+Medicines commonly used for simple UTIs include:

-Vaginal estrogen therapy if you're postmenopausal
+- Vaginal estrogen therapy if you've reached menopause.

 Lifestyle and home remedies

-Urinary tract infections can be painful, but you can take steps to ease your discomfort until antibiotics treat the infection.
+Urinary tract infections can be painful, but you can take steps to ease discomfort until antibiotics treat the infection.
 Follow these tips:

-Drink plenty of water.
+- Drink plenty of water.
 Water helps to dilute your urine and flush out bacteria.

 Many people drink cranberry juice to prevent UTIs.
-There's some indication that cranberry products, in either juice or tablet form, may have infection-fighting properties.
-Researchers continue to study the ability of cranberry juice to prevent UTIs, but results are not conclusive.
+There's some indication that cranberry products, in either juice or tablet form, may have properties that fight an infection.
+Researchers continue to study the ability of cranberry juice to prevent UTIs, but results aren't final.